Basis-Health/readb/README.md

 The database directory has to be a directory that exists and is writable.
 Alternatively, you cau use the `ignore-path-check` feature to ignore the path check and create the database in a file.
 However, that feature is not tested and is not recommended.

+If you don't know your index type, you can use `IndexType::Auto` to automatically detect the index type.
+However, this is not supported for creating/writing to the database.

 ## Benchmarks
 There are three benchmarks:
 - Regular: Access each key once